aneeshdurg/AdventOfCode/2022/README.md

 language was somewhat lame - I can see why python is more prevalent in this day and age.
 That being said, it has cool ideas, and I see why it was an important historical stepping stone.

+# Day 12 - cypher

+Today's problem seemed like it could be solved by graphs.
+As someone who works on implementing openCypher professionally, using cypher seemed like a no-brainer.
+I can't say I learned anything super new in this process, but implementing the data ingest in cypher itself was a fun excercise.
+The graph creation queries were a little slow, but the `shortestPath` queries were really fast!

+# Day 13 - lua

+I've always wanted to learn lua so I can start moving my neovim config from vimscript to lua.
+Pretty cool language, I guess the main advantage of lua vs python is the lighterweight runtime + less complexity?

+As far as scripting in general goes, it was fine.
+I don't think I could have solved this significantly faster in python or something.